Put your best face on - you have to wear a face covering on your journey

 Face coverings provide an extra layer to help prevent the respiratory droplets from traveling in the air and onto other people.
 This reduces the chance of infection when you are near to other people.
 It has been found that a person can have COVID-19 and spread it to others before showing any symptoms, and even not develop symptoms themselves at all.
 Ensuring everyone wears a face covering means that people will not unwittingly spread or catch the virus.

 Why are some people on my bus not wearing one?

 There are a number of exemptions to the rule that include young children and those with breathing issues or disabilities.
-The full list can be found here.
+Many of these exemptions are for difficulties or disabilities which are not visible, which we should all be mindful of when travelling.
+The full list of exemptions can be found here.

 Why was my driver not wearing a face covering?